Bill introduced to increase minimum wage in Kansas - NewsBreak

 Increasing the minimum wage would impact as many as 316,232 Kansas workers, or 22.8% of the state’s workforce, with the largest impacts in the retail, administrative support, and agriculture industries.

 “The pandemic has spotlighted the important contributions low-wage workers make to our state.
 These are the people who make sure the grocery shelves are stocked and our loved ones are cared for.
 There is dignity in all work, and that means all workers should earn a living wage,” said Senator Corson.
-“The bottom line is that no Kansan who works full-time should live in poverty.”
+“The bottom line is that no Kansan who works full-time should live in poverty.”83 new COVID hospitalizations, but Kansas cases drop

 Sponsors of the bill include Democratic Senators Oletha Faust-Goudeau, David Haley, Tom Hawk, Tom Holland, Cindy Holscher, Pat Pettey, Dinah Sykes, and Mary Ware.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.